OFDataCommittee/OFMLHackathon/doc/testing.rst

 =================

-To build and run all tests, run the following command in the top level of the silc repository.
+To build and run all tests, run the following command in the top level of the smartredis repository.

 .. code-block:: bash